 Important Note: Caller ID Blocking may not work on interstate calls.
 You cannot block transmission of your telephone number for calls to 9-1-1, 800/833/844/888/877/866/855 and 900 area code services, regardless of the blocking option you choose.
 If, for some reason, you want to report an emergency without having your number displayed, you should call the agency’s seven-digit number instead of 9-1-1.
 If the number you are calling from is not equipped with Complete Blocking, you will need to press *67 (or 1167 on a rotary phone) before dialing the agency’s phone number in order to block your number from being shown.

-If you have questions about your choices or the effect any of these services may have upon your privacy, please call Ponderosa at 1-800-682-1878 or 559-868-6000.
+If you have questions about your choices or the effect any of these services may have upon your privacy, please call Ponderosa at 1-559-868-6000 or toll free within California at 1-800-682-1878.

 If you do not receive a satisfactory response from us, you may contact the California Public Utilities Commission (CPUC) at: